Is it safe to travel to Sicily? Your holiday rights as Mount Etna erupts

 Is it safe to travel to Sicily?
 Your rights as Mount Etna eruption threatens disruption

-The Volcanic Ash Advisory Centre in Toulouse has issued a red aviation warning after Mount Etna’s eruption
+The Volcanic Ash Advisory Centre in Toulouse issued a red aviation warning after Mount Etna’s eruption, but this has subsequently been downgraded to orange

-Mount Etna, Europe’s largest and most active volcano, has erupted on the Italian island of Sicily, sending plumes of smoke into the air as tourists ran for their lives down the side of the mountain.
+On Monday, Europe’s largest and most active volcano Mount Etna, erupted on the Italian island of Sicily, sending plumes of smoke into the air as tourists ran for their lives down the side of the mountain.

-The volcano is one of the world’s most active, having erupted as recently as February this year when it spewed hot ash and lava.
-This time around, a pyroclastic flow of hot rock, ash, and gas was seen falling around 11.30am, while a fountain of lava continues to emit from its southeast crater.
+The volcano is one of the world’s most active, such as in February this year when it spewed hot ash and lava.
+This time around, a pyroclastic flow of hot rock, ash, and gas was seen falling around 11.30am, while a fountain of lava was emitted from its southeast crater.

 Mount Etna sits in a national park near the port city of Catania, filled with a wealth of Baroque architecture and popular with those looking to head off to the volcano’s foothills, covered with ash hills lava rocks on guided hikes.

-The Volcanic Ash Advisory Centre in Toulouse has issued a red aviation warning, but flights appear not to be largely affected as of midday Monday.
+The Volcanic Ash Advisory Centre in Toulouse issued a red aviation warning, but subsequently downgraded this to orange after the ash cloud dissipated and drifted north-west.

 Here is everything we know so far about Mount Etna’s eruption.